alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 >hour serving the stop.
 In general, buses on separate routes serving the same
 >destination that arrive at a stop within 3 minutes of each other should be counted as
 >one bus for the purposes of determining service frequency LOS."

+As it so happens, the TCQSM therefore suggests using the first approach, where buses that arrive within three minutes of each other are considered as one bus.
+So the 7:00, 7:01 and 7:02 buses would collapse down to some time point in the range 7:00-7:02.
+I'm not sure what moment exactly should be used within this range.
+It may sound picky to be wondering if the representative arrival is 7:00 or 7:02, but when writing code to calculate these headways for you, you have to make rather precise decisions.
+I'd guess it'd be the average of these values, so 7:01 am.

 However, if the buses arrived at 7:00, 7:04, 7:08 and 8:00, we'd be back to an average headway of 20 minutes, and square one.
 We'll call this Arrival Pattern B.